Home

 Q. I live in an area with low water pressure and would like to install an electric shower.
 Is this possible and what should I do?

 A. There are a couple of options.
 You could install an adequately sized loft tank at a suitable height above the shower head to give you low (but acceptable pressure) and use this to supply water to a shower, or consider a shower such as the Mira Elite 2.
-Whilst this should be installed in conjunction with a cistern (gravity) supply the unit has an internal pump which boosts the pressure slightly to provide a normal output.
-Please note, the pumped electric shower (like the Mira Elite) should not be confused with a power shower.

-Don't hesitate to call for more advice.
+Don't hesitate to Call for more advice.

-This shower may not be connected directly to mains pressure water.
+A 'pumped electric shower may not be connected directly to mains pressure water.

 Back to top of page